- Categories:

 Database, schema

-These objects are the database and schema that contain the referenced table in the query.
+These objects are the database and schema that contain the table.referenced table with which the DMF is associated.

 For instructions on creating a custom role with a specified set of privileges, see Creating custom roles.